Gear I currently use

-One question readers frequently ask is what gear I use to take the photos I post on this blog.
-Here is an exhaustive list of my photography gear :
+Readers sometimes ask me what gear I use to take the photos I post on this blog.
+Here is an exhaustive list of my current photography gear :